alljoyn/data-datadriven_api/samples/ddchat/README.md

 ### Data Model

-The data model, defined in `chat.xml`, is straightforward.
+The data model, defined in `ddchat.xml`, is straightforward.
 There is a single interface `org.allseenalliance.sample.ChatParticipant` that represents a participant in the conversation.
 A participant has a single observable property, the name.
 In addition, participants can say something (obviously),